-In terms of the provisions of the Companies Act 2013 and the Articles of Associationof the Company Mr. Andrew Thomas Carmichael.
-Director retires by rotation at theforthcoming Annual General Meeting and being eligible offers himself for reappointment.
+In terms of the provisions of the Companies Act 2013 and the Articles of Associationof the Company Mr. Anders Wilhjelm Director retires at the forthcoming Annual GeneralMeeting and being eligible offers himself for re-appointment.

 The Remuneration Policy of the Company for appointment and remuneration of theDirectors Key Managerial Personnel and Senior Executives of the Company and other relatedinformation have been provided in the Corporate Governance Report which forms part of thisreport.

 Declarations under Section 149(7) of the Companies Act 2013 have been received fromall the Independent Directors of the Company confirming that they meet the criteria ofindependence as provided in Sub-Section 6 of Section 149 of the said Act and as per theSEBI (LODR) Regulations 2015 (The Listing Regulations).

 Details on terms of appointment of Independent Directors and the familiarizationprogram have been displayed on website of the Company athttps://www.disagroup.com/en-in/investor- relations/policies/.

 MEETINGS OF THE BOARD OF DIRECTORS

-During the year four (4) Meetings of the Board of Directors were held asrequired under the Companies Act 2013 and SEBI (LODR) Regulations 2015 (the Listing Regulations).
+During the financial year five (5) Meetings of the Board of Directors were held asrequired under the Companies Act 2013 and the Listing Regulations.
 The details of theMeetings are furnished in the Corporate Governance Report.

 The Meetings of the Board are held at regular intervals with a time gap of not morethan 120 days between two consecutive Meetings.
 The Ministry of Corporate AffairsGovernment of India vide its circular dated March 24 2020 has increased the maximum timegap between two meetings to 180 days until September 30 2020 in view of the Covid-19pandemic.
 The previous meeting of the Board of Directors of the Company was held onFebruary 05 2020 and the next meeting of the Board was held on June 3 2020 which waswithin the extended time gap of 180 days.
 The Agenda of the Meetings were circulated toDirectors in advance.
 Minutes of the Meetings of the Board of Directors were circulatedamongst the Directors for their perusal.

-Pursuant to the requirements of the Companies Act 2013 and Listing Regulations theBoard of Directors has carried out an annual evaluation of its own performance itsCommittees and of individual Directors.
+Pursuant to the requirements of the Companies Act 2013 and the Listing Regulationsthe Board of Directors has carried out an annual evaluation of its own performance itsCommittees and of individual Directors.

-Further the Independent Directors at their exclusive Meeting held during the yearreviewed the performance of the Board its Chairman and Non-Executive Directors andother items as stipulated under the Listing Regulations.
+Further the Independent Directors at their exclusive Meeting held on February 52020 reviewed the performance of the Board its Chairman and Non-Executive Directors andother items as stipulated under the Listing Regulations.
 The Independent Directors havealso declared their independence.
 The Nomination and Remuneration Committee has reviewedthe existing criteria for evaluation of performance of the Independent Directors and theBoard and reviewed the existing policy of remuneration of Directors.